 History

-Originally constructed as a Muslim palace in the Islamic medieval stage of the Balearic Islands, the 12th century building is one of Palmas oldest.
-Archaeological studies tells a rich history of least seven stages of the building, stretching over nearly thousand years.
+Originally constructed as a Muslim palace during the medieval Islamic era of the Balearic Islands, the 12th-century building is one of Palma's oldest.
+Archaeological studies reveal a rich history of at least seven stages of the building, spanning nearly a thousand years.

-After the Christian conquest in Mallorca in 1229, the building functioned as a fortification that included a neighbouring house, before it was ordered to be burnt down by King Alfonso III of Aragón at the end of the 13th century.
-The site remained in ruins for at least 100 years and later became private homes for noble Majorcan families.
-The palace was re-built in a Gothic style in the mid-15th century, and later reformed as a baroque style palace in the 17th century.
+Following the Christian conquest of Mallorca in 1229, the building served as a fortification including a neighboring house.
+However, it was later ordered to be burnt down by King Alfonso III of Aragón at the end of the 13th century.
+The site lay in ruins for at least 100 years before becoming private residences for noble Majorcan families.
+The palace underwent a Gothic-style reconstruction in the mid-15th century and was later transformed into a Baroque-style palace in the 17th century.